nazo6/installer.nvim/README.md

 ### Language Server (LSP)
 There are integration for installing and configurating language server.

-You have to setup it.
+You have to call `setup` function.
 ```lua
 require("installer.integrations.ls").setup {
   configs = server_configs, -- Table<server_name, config> of lsp config.
 This will be passed to lspconfig.